anerv/AAU_proto/README.md

 It is assumed that a postgresql database has been created with the necessary extensions (see *loading_osm.sql*).
 A number of Python modules such as geopandas, sqlalchemy, psycopg2 must be installed before use.

+## Objectives
+The purpose is to reclassify and simplify OSM data and the sometimes high number of tags to a simpler format, which is easier to query, analyse and visualise.
+Furthermore OSM-data is enriched or validated using open data from public institutions.

 ## License
 OpenStreetMap® is open data, licensed under the [Open Data Commons Open Database License](https://www.openstreetmap.org/copyright).